ctrlplanedev/ctrlplane/README.md

 5. Copy `.env.example` to `.env` files available in various folders.
 6. Run the docker command to initiate services:
    ```
-   docker compose -f docker-compose.yaml up -d
+   docker compose -f docker-compose.dev.yaml up -d
    ```
+7. Run `pnpm build` so that it can find the DB migrations???
-7. Run `pnpm db:push` to push the schema to the database.
+8. Run `pnpm db:push` to push the schema to the database.
 8. Run `pnpm dev` to start the development server.

 You are ready to make changes to the code.
 Do not forget to refresh the browser